Jessie has written several articles about how to care for guinea pigs.

 I have had a guinea pig (also known as a cavy) off and on for my entire life.
-I won my first guinea pig "Petey" from a name-drawing in my 1st grade class, and he became my first pet ever.
-After owning 4–5 different guinea pigs I would easily recommend a guinea pig as a pet to anyone considering a new member to the household.
+I won my first guinea pig "Petey" from a name-drawing in my 1st-grade class, and he became my first pet ever.
+After owning 4–5 different guinea pigs, I would easily recommend a guinea pig as a pet to anyone considering adding a new member to the household.

 Along with guinea pigs, I have owned a lot of other small pets and know that all pets are capable of being friendly.
 I also know that there is always the possibility of a mean guinea pig, but this I have never seen.

-I'm not saying this to offend any faithful rat owners, I am aware that rats can be amazing pets, I'm just saying that it is important to the owner to tame them or things can turn ugly.
+I'm not saying this to offend any faithful rat owners, and I am aware that rats can be amazing pets; I'm just saying that it is important to the owner to tame them, or things can turn ugly.

 Guinea pigs require very little maintenance.
 They need fresh water, timothy hay, dry pellets, and veggies.
 Their cage needs to be cleaned about once every 1–2 weeks and is very easy to clean.
 An even easier option would be to have a c&c cage (a cage made from grids and coroplast) with fleece as bedding.
 Using fleece as bedding is a very easy option that is meant for guinea pigs specifically (kind of like linoleum for rabbits).

-Typically guinea pigs do not need to be spayed or neutered, unless you plan on having coed cage mates.
-This means that vet costs are at a minimum, unless your piggy becomes ill.
-They don't need to be bathed often at all, in fact they shouldn't be bathed more than once or twice a year.
-They do not need to be groomed unless they have long hair, but they will need their nails clipped about once every 3 weeks.
+Typically guinea pigs do not need to be spayed or neutered unless you plan on having coed cage mates.
+This means that vet costs are at a minimum unless your piggy becomes ill.
+They don't need to be bathed often at all; in fact, they shouldn't be bathed more than once or twice a year.
+They do not need to be groomed unless they have long hair, but they will need their nails clipped about once every three weeks.